gsaldutti/gsaldutti/README.md

 I'm Gregg Saldutti<br/><a href="https://https://github.com/gsaldutti">

- Sr. Business Analyst and Capital Markets Professional
+ Senior Business Analyst with 20+ years of experience in the financial services industry.
+Combine strong business and technical acumen to help firms raise efficiency, reduce costs, and harness new applications.